MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/overview.md

 ms.author: pankar
 ms.reviewer: kvivek
 ---
-# Return to Workplace
+# Return to Workplace sample solution

-The Return to Workplace solution provides a set of capabilities for organizations to setup and manage plans to get their employees to return to their workplace while aligning with governmental COVID-19 mandates and guidelines.
-This solution is focused on enabling organizations to open their offices and providing all its employees with a healthy and safe workplace.
+The Return to Workplace solution provides a set of capabilities for organizations to set up and manage plans to get their employees to return to their workplace while aligning with governmental COVID-19 mandates and guidelines.
+This solution is focused on enabling organizations to open their offices and providing employees with a healthy and safe workplace.

 The main components of the Return to Workplace solution:

-- **Dashboard for Executive Leadership** to review current data related to all of their workplaces as it relates to COVID-19 conditions and facility readiness factors.
-Theses dashboards provide a comparison of selected measures and metrics associated to established goals/targets for facilities in their locations and respective phase rules/guidelines set for them by government agencies.
+- **Dashboard for executive leadership** to review the current data related to all of their workplaces as it relates to COVID-19 conditions and facility readiness factors.
+Theses dashboards provide a comparison of selected measures and metrics associated with established goals or targets for facilities in their locations and respective phase rules or guidelines set for them by government agencies.

-- **Facility Manager App** used to develop and execute on reopening plans.
+- **Facility manager app** used to develop and execute on reopening plans.

-- **Employee App** used by employees that are seeking to return to the workplace.
+- **Employee app** used by employees that are seeking to return to the workplace.
 Employees can use this app to identify open buildings and self-attest to no symptoms prior to returning to a reopened workplace.

-- **Case Management App** used to manage cases for employees under investigation.
+- **Case management app** used to manage cases for employees under investigation.

 <!--